 Nonprofit Excellence Awards

 Greenlights' Nonprofit Excellence Awards recognize the nonprofits and individuals driving social change through outstanding achievements impacting our communities.
-Selected by an independent panel, award winners are celebrated at Greenlights' Party for Good.
+Selected by an independent panel, 2014 award winners will be celebrated at Greenlights' Party for Good on November 11.
 Nonprofit Executive of the Year and Nonprofit of the Year honorees receive a $2,000 cash grant.